pdmosses/metaborg.github.io/docs/howtos/statix/debugging.md

   in Eclipse and that is is successfully built.

 - Eclipse is not configured to automatically build files.
-This can be enabled by selecting `Project > Build automatically` from the Eclipse menu.
+This can be enabled by selecting `#!gui Project > Build automatically` from the Eclipse menu.

 - The project in Eclipse did not get the Spoofax nature.
 Imported Maven projects with one of the `spoofax-*` packagings normally get the Spoofax nature automatically, but sometimes this doesn't work correctly.
 Non-Maven projects always have to be assigned the Spoofax nature manually.
-This can be done with `Spoofax > Add Spoofax nature` in the context-menu of the project containing the files.
+This can be done with `#!gui Spoofax > Add Spoofax nature` in the context-menu of the project containing the files.

 **5.** A lot of errors are reported.
 It happens that a single problem in the type checked program leads to the failure of other constraints (cascading errors).